kineticstoolkit/kineticstoolkit_doc/html/_sources/python_dicts_creating_accessing_exercise2.md

 ]
 ```

-Write a code that iterates through all elements of this list to create a new list that contains only the participants IDs: `[101, 125, 126, 132]`.
+Write code that iterates through all elements of this list to create a new list that contains only the participants' IDs: `[101, 125, 126, 132]`.

 ```{code-cell} ipython3
 :tags: [hide-cell]